iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ## Controllers

-As of now, only one state and one governance controller can be set for an Alias Output.
-Multiple controller support can be done by future updates.
+As of now, only one state controller and one governor can be set for an Alias Output.
+Support for multiple controllers may be possible depending on future updates of the protocol.

-A state controller can directly update the DID Document and the amount of IOTA coins held by the Output, but it can't destroy the output.
+A state controller can directly update the DID Document and the amount of coins held by the Alias Output, but it cannot destroy the output.
 A governor controller, one the other hand, can indirectly update the DID Document by updating the state controller.
-It also can destroy the output by having a governance transition to the empty state.
+It can also destroy the output by performing a governance transition to the empty state.

 ## CRUD Operations